Wireless Energy Transfer Beamforming Optimization for Intelligent Transmitting Surface: Power consumption model

 Fig.~\ref{fig:DohertyAmplifier} illustrates the drain efficiency---defined as the ratio between the HPA's output power and its corresponding power consumption---of an $\ell-$way symmetric Doherty amplifier for different values of the (normalized) input signal and different values of the parameter $\ell$ considering the power consumption model in \eqref{eq:dohertyPowConsumpt}.
-This represents a symmetric implementation of the Doherty HPA, as both the carrier and peaking HPAs are of the same class---class B in this instance.
-Observe how the efficiency increases when adding more peaking HPA since each HPA only handles a fraction of the input signal voltage.
-In this case, since all the peaking HPA are simultaneously activated, only a single back-off point appears.
-Notice that despite its benefits, the process of designing and tuning the parameters of Doherty HPAs is more involved than that associated to its constituent HPAs blocks when operated individually \cite{Choi.2022,Chen.2023}.
+The fficiency improves as the number of peaking HPAs increases because each amplifier handles a smaller fraction of the input voltage.
+Since all peaking HPAs---implemented here as class B amplifiers---activate simultaneously, only a single back-off point is observed.
+Despite these benefits, the process of designing and tuning the parameters of Doherty HPAs is more involved than that associated to its constituent HPAs blocks when operated individually \cite{Choi.2022,Chen.2023}.
 We refer the reader to \cite{Piacibello.2023,Li.2020} for more detailed information about other Doherty HPA implementations.